 - It is a circular walk so you can buy a day return ticket.

-- Packed lunch if you are not planning on stopping at the Winter Market for food
+- Packed lunch – Bring one if you don’t plan to eat at the Winter Market.

 - There are public toilets at the Winchester Winter Market